 Therefore, students should be asked to work on something in small groups at least once during each pre-departure orientation meeting.
-Team building exercises are a great way to get otherwise shy or antisocial students to interact with one another.
-The non-profit organization 'The Hands on Network' offers some tips and suggested exercises for conducting team building exercises with college students here.
+Team building exercises are a great way to get students to interact with one another.

 Pre-Departure Handbook

 A pre-departure handbook is available on our website.
 The handbook covers goal setting, identity, transitions, and self-care while abroad.
 Please read through it, and encourage your students to use it as a resource as well.